mlatu-lang/lyam/README.md

 Welcome to **Learn You a Mlatu for Great Good!** If you're reading this, chances are you want to learn Mlatu.
 Well you've come to the right place.

-**Learn You a Mlatu for Great Good!** is unabashedly copied off of [Learn You a Haskell for Great Good].
+**Learn You a Mlatu for Great Good!** is unabashedly copied off of [Learn You a Haskell for Great Good](https://learnyouahaskell.com/).
 This tutorial assumes you have some experience programming in an imperative programming language.
 If you have experience in a concatenative programming language or a functional programming language, good for you!
 You'll have an easier time, and should be able to follow along fairly easily.

 ### So what's Mlatu?